m-kupiec/compendium-react/README.md

 #### Identification

+##### Reactive Values

 "Props and state aren’t the only reactive values.
 Values that you calculate from them are also reactive.
 If the props or state change, your component will re-render, and the values calculated from them will also change.
 This is why all variables from the component body used by the Effect should be in the Effect dependency list." ([React](https://react.dev/learn/lifecycle-of-reactive-effects))

 "Why doesn’t `serverUrl` need to be a dependency?
 This is because the `serverUrl` never changes due to a re-render.
 It’s always the same no matter how many times the component re-renders and why.
 Since `serverUrl` never changes, it wouldn’t make sense to specify it as a dependency.
 After all, dependencies only do something when they change over time!
 On the other hand, `roomId` may be different on a re-render.
 Props, state, and other values declared inside the component are reactive because they’re calculated during rendering and participate in the React data flow.
 If `serverUrl` was a state variable, it would be reactive.
 Reactive values must be included in dependencies" ([React](https://react.dev/learn/lifecycle-of-reactive-effects))

-"Mutable values (including global variables) aren’t reactive.
-A mutable value like `location.pathname` can’t be a dependency.
-It’s mutable, so it can change at any time completely outside of the React rendering data flow.
-Changing it wouldn’t trigger a re-render of your component.
-Therefore, even if you specified it in the dependencies, React wouldn’t know to re-synchronize the Effect when it changes. . . .
-Instead, you should read and subscribe to an external mutable value with `useSyncExternalStore`." ([React](https://react.dev/learn/lifecycle-of-reactive-effects))
+##### Mutable Values

 "A mutable value like `ref.current` or things you read from it also can’t be a dependency.
 The ref object returned by `useRef` itself can be a dependency, but its `current` property is intentionally mutable.
 It lets you keep track of something without triggering a re-render.
 But since changing it doesn’t trigger a re-render, it’s not a reactive value, and React won’t know to re-run your Effect when it changes." ([React](https://react.dev/learn/lifecycle-of-reactive-effects))

-"the `ref` object has a stable identity: React guarantees you’ll always get the same object from the same `useRef` call on every render.
+- "the `ref` object has a stable identity: React guarantees you’ll always get the same object from the same `useRef` call on every render.
 It never changes, so it will never by itself cause the Effect to re-run.
 Therefore, it does not matter whether you include it or not.
 Including it is fine too . . .
 The `set` functions returned by `useState` also have stable identity, so you will often see them omitted from the dependencies too.
 If the linter lets you omit a dependency without errors, it is safe to do.
 Omitting always-stable dependencies only works when the linter can “see” that the object is stable.
 For example, if `ref` was passed from a parent component, you would have to specify it in the dependency array." ([React](https://react.dev/learn/synchronizing-with-effects))

+"Mutable values (including global variables) aren’t reactive.
+A mutable value like `location.pathname` can’t be a dependency.
+It’s mutable, so it can change at any time completely outside of the React rendering data flow.
+Changing it wouldn’t trigger a re-render of your component.
+Therefore, even if you specified it in the dependencies, React wouldn’t know to re-synchronize the Effect when it changes. . . .
+Instead, you should read and subscribe to an external mutable value with `useSyncExternalStore`." ([React](https://react.dev/learn/lifecycle-of-reactive-effects))

 #### Patterns